 I don’t think realistically we’ll be getting a 5th gate in the next few years as more $ is being put into revamping the current Disney World parks right now.
-But they are positioning themselves so that in 10 years from now, a 5th gate in Walt Disney World actually could become a reality if they so desire.
+However, they are positioning themselves so that in 10-20 years from now, a 5th gate in Walt Disney World actually could become a reality if they so desire.

 Disney cannot afford to let Universal get too close and they need to keep some distance out in front if they want to keep wearing the crown.
 One thing is for sure, Disney has a plan and it’s going to be big.
 Good thing we get to go along for the ride!

 Don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest rumors on a 5th Park in Disney World and let you know the latest updates.
 You can sign up here: Join our E-Mail Newsletter!

 I want to know what you think about a potential 5th gate coming to Disney World…

 - What kind of park would you like to see?